-In the annual employee survey, no less than 82 percent of respondents said that they are very satisfied working at Saab – a high number compared to many other companies.
-Their sense of pride in working at Saab is also high.
-Among the things they are most proud of is Saab’s high technology and breadth of expertise, but also a corporate culture that offers a work-life balance.
-In 2015, Saab started a special development programme to increase employee engagement.
+In the latest employee survey, no less than 82 per cent of respondents said they are very pleased with Saab as an employer, a high figure compared to many other companies.
+Pride in Saab is also high among employees.
+Among the things that employees are proud of are Saab’s technology and diverse offering, as well as a corporate culture that helps them achieve a work-life balance.

 AMBASSADORS FOR SAAB

 Proud employees are also the best ambassadors for Saab as an employer.
 Our future competitiveness depends on how well we succeed in attracting top talents.
 Saab encourages primary and secondary students to pursue a higher education by showing them the opportunities available in research,technology, engineering and mathematics.
 At the university level, the focus is on positioning Saab as an employer of choice.
 An annual summer job programme for around 400 interns, 150 master’s students, school visits, study visits and career fairs are examples of how we engage with young people.

 We also realise that we have to get more women interested in technology and aware of what we do for women at Saab.
 The aim is to eventually build a broader base to recruit from.
 During the year, Saab climbed from eighth to sixth place in Universum’s ranking of Swedish engineering students’ favourite places to work.